ful1e5/Bibata_Cursor/README.md

 ## ⚠️ Notice: Final Major Version v2.x.x

-I've launched the successor to this project at https://www.github.com/ful1e5/bibata, now the main source for new features.
-Recommend downloading from there.
+I've launched the successor to this project at https://www.github.com/ful1e5/bibata for **downloading and personalizing Bibata**, now the main source for new features.
+I recommend downloading from there.
 This repository is still maintained for [Linux packages](#packages).

 -   Available at: https://www.bibata.live
 -   Development Preview: https://dev.bibata.live